01100100/blog/content/posts/location.md

 <!--more-->

+## Introduction 👋

+I am trying to make a bike navigation app, to plan routes and help me navigate called [www.shredie.com](http://www.shredie.com).
+Not sure if it will go anywhere, but I am having fun learning somethings whilst building it.

 ## The modern miracle 🌎

 Sometimes I pause for a moment and enjoy the simple things in life.

 The fact that there are satellites flying around above head that we can openly/freely use to triangulate our position, and that I am walking around with a smartphone in my pocket that can pick up on the satellite signals and do the maths to show where I am on a map at the mere press of a consent button is pretty mind blowing.

+Knowing the exact position of your device is incredibly useful for all sorts of things:

+* showing your position on a map and ensuring you didn't take the wrong hiking path
+* telling your uber driver where to pick you up you had a big night and can't read the street sign
+* Finding the device when you inevitably lose it

 [Screen recording of accepting a consent and the globe zooming to a cool position, maybe with a video of me being at brandenbrug tor]